What are the new France travel restrictions and when do they start?

 I have a Christmas/New Year holiday booked.
 What are my rights?

-If you have booked transport separately – whether a flight, ferry, Eurotunnel or Eurostar journey – there is no automatic right to cancel with a full refund.
+If you have booked transport separately – whether a flight, ferry, Eurotunnel or Eurostar journey – there may be no automatic right to cancel with a full refund.

-The standard policy is likely to be: no refund, but the right to rebook for a later date or (in some cases) take a voucher for future travel.
+While some ferry fares are refundable, the standard policy for cheaper tickets is likely to be: no refund, but the right to rebook for a later date or (in some cases) take a voucher for future travel.

 One exception will be if the flight you are booked on is cancelled.
 Given the collapse in demand that will result from the French decision, it is likely that airlines such as British Airways, easyJet and Ryanair will cancel a large number of flights – especially to airports near ski resorts such as Geneva and Lyon.